Spotify for Brands Team

 At this year’s CES, we're celebrating how our playlists have evolved to be expressions of culture and the deep engagement they drive with our fans, which fuels our streaming intelligence and overall understanding of our listeners as people.

 Our data team has been working to identify streaming habits that can help us understand the many ways in which people stream.
 They started by exploring how much listeners discover new songs or explore new genres.
 Lately, they’ve taken a deeper dive into two more habits: Obsession and Nostalgia.

-All of these insights fuel our streaming intelligence — psychographic and behavioral audience insights that go way beyond traditional demographics.
-By pairing our first-party data with third-party research, we’re connecting these streaming behaviors to real-world behaviors.
+All of these insights fuel our streaming intelligence — psychographic and behavioural audience insights that go way beyond traditional demographics.
+By pairing our first-party data with third-party research, we’re connecting these streaming behaviours to real-world behaviours.

 What does that mean for brands?
 You can take advantage of this streaming intelligence to understand your audience, how they stream on Spotify, and ultimately reach them with the right message, in the right moment.
 For instance, if your brand is trying to reach Travelers, we know from our streaming intelligence that they’re more likely to listen nostalgically.
 Use this knowledge to drive your creative, finding a way to incorporate old-school music that might resonate with your audience.

-Because people put Spotify at the center of their lives, Spotify continues to be at the center of culture.
+Because people put Spotify at the centre of their lives, Spotify continues to be at the centre of culture.
 Your brand can be there, too.

 Joining us at CES?
 Click here to see where you can find Spotify on the strip.
 If you can only be there in spirit, be sure to follow @SpotifyBrands on Twitter, Instagram and Facebook.